sjnakib/portfolio-v3/specification.md

    - Home page with all sections
    - Projects listing page with filtering
    - Project detail page template
-   - Academic and About pages
+   - Experiences and About pages
    - Contact page with form functionality

 5. **Enhancements & Polish**